 - Create Bot Account - Register a new Matrix account for your bot on your homeserver or matrix.org

-- Get Access Token - Log in and retrieve the access token from Element: Settings → Help & About → Advanced → Access Token
+- Get Access Token - Log in and find the access token in Element: Settings - Help & About - Advanced - Access Token

-- Invite Bot to Room - Ensure the bot account has joined the room where you want to send messages
+- Invite Bot to Room - Make sure the bot account has joined the room where it will send messages

 Sending Messages via Matrix API